geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And paid his graceful homage to the king;

-" My liege," he said, " ere yet the jousts commence,
+My liege,he said, ere yet the jousts commence,

-" Or these brave knights begin their journey hence, 720
+Or these brave knights begin their journey hence, 720

-" Hear me! within this circle stands a knight,
+Hear me! within this circle stands a knight,

-" Whom I have sworn to meet in deadly fight,
+Whom I have sworn to meet in deadly fight,

-" Before my prince, and all his peers, to prove
+Before my prince, and all his peers, to prove

-" False to his honour and his lady's love;
+False to his honour and his lady's love;

-" Forlorn, deserted, in her lonely bower,
+Forlorn, deserted, in her lonely bower,

-" Her weeping eyes the faithless youth deplore;
+Her weeping eyes the faithless youth deplore;

-" He flies, the champion of another dame
+He flies, the champion of another dame

-" Who wins your favour in a borrow'd name;
+Who wins your favour in a borrow'd name;

-" Him I defy, and in your royal sight,
+Him I defy, and in your royal sight,

-" Will prove unworthy of the name of knight!"
-730
+Will prove unworthy of the name of knight!730

 The monarch's cheek, where deeper crimson glow'd
 As spoke the stranger knight, his anger shew'd:
-" Long have our ocean-peers the praise obtained
+Long have our ocean-peers the praise obtained
-" Of dauntless valour, and of faith unstained,
+Of dauntless valour, and of faith unstained,